dyng/eth-ramen/README.md

 ## Quick Start

 Ramen requires an Ethereum [JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/) provider to communicate with Ethereum network.
 Currently only Alchemy and local node is supported by Ramen.
-Other providers will be added soon.
+More providers will be added soon.

 In addition to the Ethereum JSON-RPC provider, Ramen also relies on the Etherscan API to access certain information that is not easily obtainable through the JSON-RPC alone, such as transaction histories and ETH prices.